 Tree Toppers and Tree Height

 Just because you have an 8' ceiling doesn't mean you want to purchase an 8' tall artificial Christmas tree.
+Check out some of the reasons why purchasing a tree that's exactly the same height of your ceiling isn't a great idea:

 - If you have an existing topper, such as an angel or star, then measure its height and subtract from the ceiling height to get the maximum tree height you can use.